Infineon/mtb-example-xmc-dac-sine/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-The DAC output pin can be onnected to an earphone/speaker to listen to the generated audio.
+This example also uses an earphone or speaker, which you can connect to the DAC output pin to listen to the generated audio.

 ## Software Setup